 A random spot check of the PATRIOT'S EDITION, printed October 2010, found that the errors listed here for the fourth printing of the 1599 GENEVA BIBLE, 2008, had not been corrected (5/10/2015).
 Tolle Lege Press partnered with White Hall Press of Chicago to release the 2010 PATRIOT'S EDITION.

 Note: The authority for probable errors is abbreviated within parenthesis.
-The abbreviations are identified in the key of the publications used for comparison.
+The abbreviations for authorities are given in the key above.

 Page 3.
 Genesis 1.
 The Argument for Genesis and the other books of the Bible have not been included.
 It is suggested that the 1599 GENEVA BIBLE would be improved by including the Argument for all books, Genesis through Revelation.
 None of the editions being used to proof by comparison have deleted the book Argument for each book found in the source edition.
 (1599 GB)